State Taxes

 Learn more about Waiver of Tuition for Nevada National Guard Service Members

-Tuition Waiver for Children and Surviving Spouse of Nevada National Guard Service Members Killed in the Line of Duty: Children and the Surviving Spouse of a Nevada National Guard Service member who was killed in the line of duty are eligible for a waiver of resident tuition and lab fees at state supported educational institutions.
+Tuition Waiver for Children and Surviving Spouse of Nevada National Guard Service Members Killed in the Line of Duty: Children and the surviving spouse of a Nevada National Guard Service member who was killed in the line of duty are eligible for a waiver of resident tuition and lab fees at state supported educational institutions.
 This waiver is not available at the William S. Boyd School of Law, the University of Nevada School of Medicine, or the University of Nevada, Las Vegas School of Dental Medicine.

 Who is eligible for the Tuition Waiver for Children and Surviving Spouse of Nevada National Guard Service Members Killed in the Line of Duty?
-A Child or the Surviving Spouse of a Nevada National Guard Service member killed in the line of duty are eligible for a waiver of tuition and lab fees.
-Students receiving this waiver must maintain at least a 2.0 grade point average to remain eligible.For more information students should contact their educational institution.
+A child or the surviving spouse of a Nevada National Guard Service member killed in the line of duty are eligible for a waiver of tuition and lab fees.
+Children may use the waiver for 10 years after they turn 18, or if they enroll before age 18 the limitation is 10 years after enrollment.
+A surviving spouse may use the waiver for 10 years after the date of the death of the service member.

 Nevada Revised Statutes 396.5442